aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.collections/svglistbase-1/insertitembefore/_index.md

 ---
 title: SVGListBase-1.InsertItemBefore
 second_title: Aspose.SVG for .NET API Reference
-description: SVGListBase method.
+description: SVGListBase InsertItemBefore method.
 Inserts a new item into the list at the specified position.
 The first item is number 0
 type: docs
 weight: 90
 url: /net/aspose.svg.collections/svglistbase-1/insertitembefore/